Sometimes, you need a jump start.

 Innovative language apps use clever new strategies to help you improve your language skills.
 Language learning game apps provide a fun, interactive way to upgrade your fluency.
 Apps for kids offer a cute and easy option for learners of all ages.

-With so many language apps on the market, it can be hard to sort through all your choices to pick the best one.
+With so many language apps on the market, it can be hard to sort through them all to find the best language learning apps.
 Luckily, you don’t have to!
-Here are 29 apps to mix and match to jump start your road to fluency!
+Here are the best 35 apps of 2020 to mix and match to jump start your road to fluency!

 Why Use More Than One Language App?